abnersouza/ticketing_common/README.md

 The full microservice application: [Link](https://github.com/abnersouza/ticketing)

 <br>
-The lib was created based on Udemy course by Stephen Grider :)
+This lib was created based on a Microservices course at Udemy by Stephen Grider